manthanb/DigiEase/README.md

      which calculates and maintains data.
   3. The processed data is sent back to controller which formats it in JSON and sends back on the route.

+If you want to see the data and the processing part, direclty jump to models.

 You can contact me anytime for any queries